 And he took us there.

-And that always made an impression on me because here he is the president, and yet they have the state dinners.
+And that always made an impression on me because here he is, the president, and yet they have the state dinners.

 Not, no, I'm going to be hosting the state dinners in the state.

-Not no, I will no, not not we know they do the state dinners.
+No, they do the state dinners.

-He was it was still new enough to him.
+It was still new enough to him.

 He was just a real guy, folks.